jmemich/dotfiles/vagrant/README.md

 # Pro Tip(s)

 Put Vagrant file in `~/` directory so can work with same files from both within VM and on Host.

+# Debugging

+Check ssh forwarding has been enabled by seeing if your ssh-rsa key is visible with `ssh-add -L`.